praalhans/DaViz/README.md

 ## Getting Started

 The steps below explain how to setup and run DaViz.
-For a detailed description of the software, refer to the [docummentation](doc) directory.
+For a detailed description of the software, refer to the [documentation](doc) directory.

 ### Prerequisites